JaderoChan/keyboard_tool/doc/README_EN.md

 ## How to Build?

-1. Run the corresponding script in the `script` directory to generate the library and example programs.
+1. Run the `install` script in the root directory to install the library and example programs to `./install` directory.
 2. Use `CMake`, for example:

    ```sh